isabelmavery/dynamic-articles/README.md

 # Welcome!

 Hello!
-I'm Isabel - I had a lot of fun working on this project for you guys!
-If you have any questions while going through the project, or have any issues running it feel free to send me a message at [isabelmavery@gmail.com](mailto:isabelmavery@gmail.com)
+I'm Isabel - I had a lot of fun working on this project!
+If you have any questions or have any issues running it feel free to send me a message at [isabelmavery@gmail.com](mailto:isabelmavery@gmail.com)

 ## Getting the project running